-- Curriculum vitae: Applicants should include relevant education and any employment history, certifications and licensures, teaching and research experience, publications, presentations, awards, honors, affiliations, professional associations, experience and background in health care ethics. - Essay: Using 500 words or less per question, applicants should respond to the following: - 1.
-List three "big" questions in contemporary health care ethics and choose one of the questions to answer or write a commentary on why you believe this particular issue is so important. - Explain how successful completion of this program will assist you in achieving your professional goals.

-- Recommendation forms: Applicants are required to provide three recommendation forms.
+- Curriculum vitae: Applicants should include relevant education and any employment history, certifications and licensures, teaching and research experience, publications, presentations, awards, honors, affiliations, professional associations, experience and background in health care ethics. - Essay: Using 500 words or less per question, applicants should respond to the following: - List three "big" questions in contemporary health care ethics and choose one of the questions to answer or write a commentary on why you believe this particular issue is so important.
+Present your own ideas, using as much as possible your own words.
+If you include content from others, you should properly identify each source with a complete reference. - Explain how successful completion of this program will assist you in achieving your professional goals. - Recommendation forms: Applicants are required to provide three recommendation forms.
 The recommendations should be completed and submitted by persons other than family members who are capable of assessing their performance in an academic or work setting. - Transcripts: Applicants must submit official transcripts from all colleges and universities they previously attended.
 Issuing institutions must send the transcripts directly to Creighton University Graduate School. - Graduate Record Examination (GRE): All applicants who do not hold a post-baccalaureate degree must submit an official score report on the Graduate Record Examination or show evidence of success in graduate-level course work through successful completion of at least two graduate-level courses.
-While the GRE is generally the preferred exam for admission to the program, scores from other post-baccalaureate entrance exams will be accepted, including the MCAT, GMAT, LSAT and MAT. - Test of English as a Foreign Language (TOEFL): All international applicants from countries in which English is not the primary language must demonstrate proficiency in the English language by submitting a minimum TOEFL score of 80 iBT (213 CBT/550 PBT).
+While the GRE is generally the preferred exam for admission to the program, scores from other postbaccalaureate entrance exams will be accepted, including the MCAT, GMAT, LSAT and MAT. - Test of English as a Foreign Language (TOEFL): All international applicants from countries in which English is not the primary language must demonstrate proficiency in the English language by submitting a minimum TOEFL score of 80 iBT (213 CBT/550 PBT).
 International applicants who received their baccalaureate or higher degree from an accredited institution in the U.S., United Kingdom, Ireland, Canada, Australia, New Zealand, or Africa (English-speaking only) are not required to submit a TOEFL score report.